Depicting Art (of

 hindfeet don‘t describe a pronounced little circle: in every other

-one it would be faulty, if the hindfeet got to close to the volte‘s
+one it would be faulty if the hindfeet got to close to the volte‘s

 center (which in French is called „aculer“ = constricting,

-narrowing), as this would put the horse in constraint and could bring
+narrowing, crawling backwards to the center), as this would put the horse in constraint and could bring

-All Demi-Voltes, as their
+All Demi-Voltes have their

 part of a forehand-turn at the end to close/end the volte.
 A